 There is no concept of TDS.
 Hence, it is the responsibility of investors to pay the tax as per the rules mentioned above.

-RBI Email Id in case of Sovereign Gold Bondsemail@example.com
+RBI Email Id in case of Sovereign Gold Bonds-[email protected]

 # After the GST entry, this Sovereign Gold Bond may be advantageous over physical Gold coins or bars.
 This product will not come under GST taxation.
 However, in the case of Gold coins and bars, earlier the VAT was at 1% to 1.2%, which is now raised to 3%.

-# If your main purpose is to invest in gold, then apart from physical form, investing in ETF or in Gold Funds, this seems to be a better option.
-Because you no need to worry about physical safekeeping, no fund charges (like ETF or Gold Funds) and the Demat account is not mandatory.
+# If your main purpose is to invest in gold, then apart from the physical form, investing in ETF or in Gold Funds, seems to be a better option.
+Because you not need to worry about physical safekeeping, no fund charges (like ETF or Gold Funds) and the Demat account is not mandatory.

-# In this Sovereign Gold Bond Issue FY 2021-22, the additional benefit apart from the typical physical or paper gold investment is that the annual interest payment on the money you invested.
+# In this Sovereign Gold Bond Issue FY 2023-24, the additional benefit apart from the typical physical or paper gold investment is the annual interest payment on the money you invested.

 But do remember that such interest income is taxable.
-Also, to avoid tax, you have to redeem it only on 6th, 7th or 8th year.
+Also, to avoid tax, you have to redeem it only on the 6th, 7th, or 8th year.
 If you sell in the secondary market, then such gain or loss will be taxed as per capital tax gain rules.

 # There is no TDS from the gain.
-Hence, you no need to worry about TDS part like Bank FDs.
+Hence, you not need to worry about the TDS part like Bank FDs.